Coffee types explained: all types of coffee in one overview

 How to make a Piccolo Latte

-1 shot of Ristretto in an espresso cup Add steamed milk into the cup Add a small amount of microfoam into the cup |
+Add a small amount of microfoam into the cup

-Origin: Australia |
+icon Origin: Australia

 MOCHA